-Ectopic pregnancy occurs when the fertilized egg implants outside of the uterus.
+An ectopic pregnancy occurs when the fertilized egg implants outside of the uterus.
 The most common place for the ectopic pregnancy to occur is in the fallopian tubes.
 That's why ectopic pregnancy is often referred to as a tubal pregnancy.
 As pregnancy progresses there is no room for it to grow in the tube.
-Eventually the fallopian tube will rupture and place the woman in a serious risk for hemorrhaging and death.
+Eventually, the fallopian tube will rupture and place the woman at a serious risk for hemorrhaging and death.
 Risks of a tubal pregnancy include a Pelvic inflammatory disease, Chlamydia.
-Gonorrhea, Endometriosis and IUD.
+Gonorrhea, Endometriosis, and an IUD.

 The first signs of an ectopic pregnancy may be bleeding, pelvic pain, shoulder or neck pain (due to pressure on the nerve affecting the shoulder.
 Dizziness and /or fainting may be a serious symptom of an ectopic pregnancy and internal bleeding.